tonyjunkes/cfml-pdf-to-image-example/README.md

 # CFML PDF to Image Example

-Example using [PDFBox](https://pdfbox.apache.org/) to convert PDF pages to images in CFML.
+Example using [PDFBox](https://pdfbox.apache.org/) to convert PDF pages to images in CFML (concurrently).

+> Requires ColdFusion 2021 / Lucee 5.x+, but the IIFE in the example can be broken out to a function/lambda expression to support ColdFusion 2018.

 ## Installation